It was the twenty-third day of Dusk.

-Another sun was falling to its death.
-Lowly it clung to the eastern skies, like a pale and bloody fist grasping at the jagged peaks of the Spine.
-Its light was blood and honey, beautiful to behold but empty of life’s warmth.
+Lowly the dying sun clung to the eastern skies, a pale and bloody fist grasping at the jagged peaks of World’s Spine.
+Its light was the colour of blood and honey, beautiful to behold but empty of life’s warmth, silken, almost liquescent, spilling onto the world as in libation.

-Beneath the dying light, the vast stretches of valleys and hills that formed the Eastern Territories reeled.
-Five days since the first frost, and already the earth had withdrawn itself and left all its rooted children to wither and be drained of colour.
-Now the land took on the appearance of something half-formed, not altogether real but still palpable, still and yet not altogether lifeless, like something the gods might have dreamt of before creation.
+Beneath that bright mournful light, the earth, long since withdrawn from the dying sun, all its rooted children withered and drained of colour now, took on the appearance of something half-formed, not altogether real but still palpable, still and yet not altogether lifeless, like something the gods of creation might have dreamt of before setting out to their work.

 I am dying